solarkennedy/sensu-training/intermediate/lectures/Using Salt to Deploy Sensu - Part 1/README.md

           - '.*'
 ```

-    salt-call  --local state.highstate

-Now with that in place, let's see what the logs say now:

-    tail /var/log/sensu/sensu-server.log

-Still invalid credentials.
-Sure we setup rabbitmq, but we haven't
+Sure we setup rabbitmq, but we haven't setup Pillar for Sensu for course!
-setup Pillar for Sensu for course!
-Let's setup Pillar for Sensu and fill in
+Let's setup Pillar for Sensu and fill in the configuration blanks:
-the configuration blanks

     cd /srv/pillar
     cp /srv/formulas/sensu-formula/pillar.example /srv/pillar/sensu.sls